UMWEDU/umw-finaid-sync/_pages/stipends.md

 <ol>
 	<li>The total amount of the stipend contract must be paid out in smaller, biweekly payments until the end of the contract period (non-exemption rule).</li>
 	<li>Student employees who receive biweekly stipend payments are still required to clock their hours in MyTime (non-exemption rule).</li>
 	<li>Stipend contracts must be approved by Human Resources before they can go into effect.
 If a stipend is not approved, the position will need to have an hourly pay rate assigned to it.
-For this step of the process, please complete and submit an <a href="http://adminfinance.umw.edu/financialaid/files/2016/02/EWP-blank.docx">EWP</a> for the stipend position to Paula Wilder (<a href="mailto:pwilder@umw.edu">pwilder@umw.edu</a>).</li>
+For this step of the process, please complete and submit an <a href="http://www.umw.edu/financialaid/wp-content/uploads/sites/31/2016/02/EWP-blank.docx" rel="">Employee Work Profile [.docx]</a> for the stipend position to Paula Wilder (<a href="mailto:pwilder@umw.edu">pwilder@umw.edu</a>).</li>
 </ol>
 <h2>Once a stipend for a position has been approved:</h2>
 <ol>